mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Study Guide/inheritance.md

 ## Interface Inheritance

 - Interface inheritance is achieved through the use of modules.
-- a module is a collection of behaviours i.e methods that are usable in other classes through mixins
+- a module is a collection of behaviours i.e instance methods that are usable in other classes through mixins
 - they contain shared behavior and are used to group resuable or shared behavior
 - When a module is mixed in with a class through the use of include method invocation, its called a mixin
 - the methods declared in the module become available to the objects and the class